-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION

-MCD OUTCOME COMPONENT SCHOOL PLAN Outcome 7A, 7B Instructional Plan for students using Alternate Standards It is not anticipated that SMArT Academy will be assigned any student with a severe disability.
-Should that occur, however, the school will utilize the alternate curriculum guide.
-Outcome 13 Plan to provide Supports & Services GUIDELINES FOR DETERMINING APPROPRIATE RELATED SERVICES AND RELATED SERVICES PROVIDERS Based on an assessment by a qualified assessor, the IEP team determines whether or not a student requires related services to benefit educationally from his or her instructional program.
+MCD OUTCOME COMPONENT SCHOOL PLAN Outcome 13 Plan to provide Supports & Services GUIDELINES FOR DETERMINING APPROPRIATE RELATEDSERVICES AND RELATED SERVICES PROVIDERS Based on an assessment by a qualified assessor, the IEP team determines whether or not a student requires related services to benefit educationally from his or her instructional program.
 The IEP team's determination of related services shall be included in a summary offer of FAPE within the IEP.
 In accordance with Federal law, preparatory activities that District personnel engage in to develop a proposal, or response to a parent proposal, that will be discussed at an IEP meeting are permissible.
 It is recommended that appropriate District personnel be contacted by the IEP team administrator before the IEP team meeting to ensure that the team is fully knowledgeable of the array of program options for the student.
 Procedures to Identify a District-employed Related Services Provider Not Currently Assigned at the School 1.
-When school staff believes that a forthcoming IEP meeting may lead to a recommendation for a related service that is currently not available at the school the student is attending, the appropriate related services office should be contacted in advance to allow them to identify District staff to provide the related service at the school of attendance or at another school as close to the student's home as possible.
-2. If District staff can be identified to provide the related service, the related services office will notify the school of the following: a.
-The name of the District staff who will provide the related service so the school may invite the provider to attend the IEP meeting. b.
+When school staff believes that a forthcoming IEP meeting may lead to a recommendation for a related service that is currently not available at the school the student is attending, the appropriate related services office should be contacted in advance to allow them to identify District staff to provide the related service at the school of attendance, or at another school as close to the student's home as possible.
+2. If District staff can be identified to provide the related service so the school may invite the provider to attend the IEP meeting. b.
 How the District staff that will provide the service can be contacted. c.
 Whether it will be necessary to transport the student.
+3. If an IEP meeting is recessed because an appropriate related services provider could not be identified prior to the IEP meeting, the IEP team will immediately contact the appropriate related services department, which will attempt to identify a District provider.
+The related services department will inform the IEP team whether the service(s) will be made available at the school of attendance or another District location.

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION